 Hardwood Ceramic Kitchen Flooring Photo

 Ceramic flooring is one of the most durable hard tile surface covering materials available.
 New printing and texturing techniques have also made it extremely versatile, allowing you to achieve the effect of a variety of natural materials, while still maintaining the strength and low maintenance characteristics that are so prized in ceramics.

-In this picture, we see a lovely kitchen with dark walnut stained hardwood flooring.
+In this picture, you see a lovely kitchen with dark walnut stained hardwood flooring.
 Except that it isn’t hardwood.
-Those are actually long ceramic tiles, cut and printed to look like a hardwood floor installation.
-The result is a kitchen floor with the charm of natural wood, but only a fraction of the cleaning and maintenance concerns.Continue to 2 of 8 below.
+Those are long ceramic tiles, cut and printed to look like a hardwood floor installation.
+The result is a kitchen floor with the charm of natural wood but only a fraction of the cleaning and maintenance concerns.Continue to 2 of 8 below.

 02 of 08

 In this picture, the ceramic tile chosen has more of a natural stone look, with slightly mottled brown and tan tone flecks dancing across the surface of each tile.
 This is accented randomly by contrasting diamond placed dark brown ceramic tile inserts, to create a sense of visual texture in this kitchen.
 These light hues are contrasted by the dark rich wood cabinets and red midnight granite counters.Continue to 3 of 8 below.